 Mediterranean fruit fly

-One of the most disastrous pests, the Mediterranean fruit fly, or Ceratiitis capitata (Medfly), has afflicted areas from the Mediterranean, southern Europe, the Middle East, Western Australia, South and Central America and Hawaii.
+One of the most disastrous pests, the Mediterranean fruit fly, or Ceratiitis capitata (Medfly), has afflicted areas from the Mediterranean, southern Europe, the Middle East, western Australia, South and Central America, and Hawaii.
 Medfly was first recognized in Florida in 1929 and damages not only citrus fruits but the following:

-Caribbbean fruit fly
+Caribbean fruit fly

-One of the more common citrus fruit flies to plague citrus groves is called the Caribbbean fruit fly or Anastrepha suspensa.
+One of the more common citrus fruit flies to plague citrus groves is called the Caribbean fruit fly or Anastrepha suspensa.
 Caribbean fruit flies found in citrus are native to the islands of the same name but have migrated over time to afflict groves worldwide.
 Caribbean fruit flies have been found in citrus groves of California and Florida in the United States, Puerto Rico, Cuba, the Bahamas, the Dominican Republic, Haiti, Hispaniola, and Jamaica.

 Eggs are not usually visible, as the fruit flies of citrus trees lay their eggs singly under the peel of the fruit, and generally not more than one or two eggs per fruit.
 The insect transforms through three larval instars prior to pupation.
 The larvae tunnel through the fruit and then once completing their three instar stages, drop from the fruit to pupate in the ground.
 The pupa is long, oval, shiny brown and hard to the touch.

 There are two strains of A. suspensa.
 The Key West strain afflicts overripe citrus fruit as well as guava, Surinam cherry, and loquat.
 There is also a strain referred to as the Puerto Rican strain which is the more problematic of the two.
 The Puerto Rican strain affects the following citrus and other fruits: